Barneysophia/Investment-Insights--A-Tableau-Project/README.md

 ### Investment Duration
 ### Objective: To calculate the average investment duration

 In Task 8, I analyzed the dataset column that contains information about participants' investment durations and applied statistical methods such as mean, standard deviation calculation to determine the average duration of investments made by the participants.
+I updated the average duration column using SQL to reflect more accurate data.
 This analysis provided insights into typical investment holding periods.

 ![Task8](https://github.com/user-attachments/assets/1487e050-b3b1-438d-9281-590ec4a5be6d)